itmaybejj/editoria11y/DEVELOPMENT.md

 ## Unit tests
 Testing is accomplished with the ["Nightwatch" framework](https://nightwatchjs.org/).
 The tests are declared as development depenencies.
 Run `npx nightwatch tests --env=firefox` (or chrome/edge/safari...) from the project root.
+It is often not patient enough for the driver to load after a reboot; just run it a second time if it times out.